CiscoDevNet/cloud-cml/README.md

 # README

-Version 0.2.1, March 04 2024
+Version 0.3.0, April 16 2024

 This repository includes scripts, tooling and documentation to provision an instance of Cisco Modeling Labs (CML) in various cloud services.
 Currently supported are Amazon Web Services (AWS) and Microsoft Azure.

+> [!IMPORTANT]
-> **IMPORTANT** The CML deployment procedure and the tool chain / code provided in this repository are **considered "experimental"**.
+> The CML deployment procedure and the tool chain / code provided in this repository are **considered "experimental"**.
 If you encounter any errors or problems that might be related to the code in this repository then please open an issue on the [Github issue tracker for this repository](https://github.com/CiscoDevNet/cloud-cml/issues).

+> [!IMPORTANT]
-> **IMPORTANT** Read the section below about cloud provider selection (prepare script).
+> Read the section below about cloud provider selection (prepare script).

 ## General requirements